E. Jean Carroll v. Donald J. Trump: Verdict and aftermath (May 2023–August 2026)

-On July 19, Judge Kaplan denied Trump's bid for a new trial, as there was no "seriously erroneous result" nor "miscarriage of justice".
-Analyzing Trump's arguments, Kaplan found that Trump "misinterprets the jury's verdict", as in actuality, the "proof convincingly established, and the jury implicitly found, that Mr. Trump deliberately and forcibly penetrated Ms. Carroll's vagina with his fingers, causing immediate pain and long lasting emotional and psychological harm".
-Kaplan affirmed that Trump had raped Carroll according to the common meaning of the word and ruled against altering the award amount.
+Separately, in March 2024, an ABC News anchor inaccurately stated that the jury found Trump liable for rape.
+That December, Trump sued ABC News for defamation, leading to a $16 million settlement from the network.

-On May 14, 2024, Carroll's lawyers requested an expedited appeal, arguing that its completion by July 2024 would lessen the chance of Trump seeking delays related to other trials or his potential presidency.

-The federal appeals court held a hearing on Trump's appeal on September 6, 2024, in lower Manhattan.
-During the 25-minute hearing, Trump's lawyers argued that evidence was improperly shown to the jury.
-They specifically cited the testimony of Trump accuser Jessica Leeds and the Access Hollywood tape.
-They also argued that they were "unreasonably restricted" from asking questions about billionaire Reid Hoffman, making arguments about George Conway's conversations with Carroll ahead of her lawsuit, and from questioning Carroll about statements she made about Trump's DNA and her dress.
-On December 30, the federal appeals court upheld the $5 million verdict, saying that Trump had failed to show that the district court had erred.

-On January 14, 2025, Trump asked the appeals court for an en banc hearing, which would be held before a full court rather than just a select panel, and the court rejected that request on June 13.
+On May 14, 2024, Carroll's lawyers requested that Trump's appeal be expedited, arguing that its completion by that July would lessen the chance of Trump seeking delays related to other trials or his potential presidency.
+The federal appeals court held a hearing on September 6, during which Trump's lawyers argued that evidence was improperly shown to the jury, specifically the testimony of Trump accuser Jessica Leeds and the Access Hollywood tape.
+They also argued that they were "unreasonably restricted" from: asking questions about billionaire Reid Hoffman, making arguments about George Conway's conversations with Carroll before her lawsuit, and questioning Carroll about statements she made about Trump's DNA and her dress.
+On December 30, three Second Circuit judges upheld the $5 million verdict, saying that Trump had failed to show that the district court had erred.
+On January 14, 2025, Trump asked the appeals court for an en banc hearing, which would be held before a full court rather than just a select panel; the request was rejected on June 13.

-After requesting an extended deadline to appeal, on November 10, 2025, Trump's team asked the U.S. Supreme Court to overturn the verdict.
+After requesting and receiving a two-month extension to their deadline to appeal to the U.S. Supreme Court, on November 10, 2025, Trump's team asked the high court to overturn the verdict.
+The petition largely revolved around whether the admission of the Access Hollywood tape and testimony from other accusers violated federal evidence rules, with Trump's team asserting the case's relevance due to his being president and Carroll's accusations allegedly being false.
+After repeatedly delaying a conference to consider taking up the matter over the first half of 2026, the Supreme Court declined to hear the appeal on June 29.
+On July 8, Trump filed a petition for a reconsideration of his appeal, which the court distributed during its recess.

+Also on July 8, Kaplan denied Trump's request to delay the release of the money to Carroll as Trump could sue to recover it in the "highly unlikely" event that the Supreme Court reconsidered the appeal and ruled in his favor.
+The money plus interest, a total of over $5.6 million, was disbursed to Carroll on July 14.
+On August 17, the court again declined to hear the appeal.